poulsp/PspMultiRoomPlayer/README.md

        }
     }

-If you set "autosoundCardNo": false
-You have to set the X to you real cardNo showing in aplay -l.
+If you set "autosoundCardNo": false - You have to set the X to you real cardNo showing in aplay -l.

-if "autosoundCardNo": true
-You don't need to set the X to be the real cardNo, just leave the X. It will change automatically.
+if "autosoundCardNo": true - You don't need to set the X to be the real cardNo, just leave the X. It will change automatically.
+Works only on  Raspberry pi's.

 And then use snapcastSpeaker in config.json 'mixerDeviceName'